Simulation of a Channel with Another Channel: Introduction

+In this paper, we only study the two models of exact and asymptotic average-case.
+We also study the problem of simulating a broadcast channel with another broadcast channel.
+The main contributions of this paper are as follows.

+\textbf{Asymptotic average-case model:} The channel simulation problem in the asymptotic average-case model is essentially a joint source-channel coding problem as we compress and code $X^n$ into the channel inputs $\tilde{X}^n$.
+From a mathematical perspective, the problem is complicated due to the following fact: consider the joint pmf on random variables $X^n, \tilde{X}^{{n}}, \tilde{Y}^{{n}}, Y^n$ induced by a simulation code of length $n$.
+In the case of no-shared randomness, we have the Markov chain $X^n\rightarrow \tilde{X}^{{n}}\rightarrow \tilde{Y}^{{n}}\rightarrow Y^n$.
+However, $X^n, \tilde{X}^{{n}}, \tilde{Y}^{{n}}, Y^n$ do not necessarily have a joint i.i.d. distribution (even in the average-case model we only require $X^n, Y^n$ to be almost i.i.d.).

+For this model, we provide an inner bound for the point-to-point channel simulation problem using the OSRB technique~\cite{OSRB}.
+This inner bound is based on a ``hybrid coding" scheme to perform joint source-channel coding.
+We also provide an outer bound.
+Then, we compare these bounds for simulation of a $\BSC$ channel from a $\BEC$ channel in the absence of shared common randomness.
+We show that in this example, the degradation strategy is sub-optimal for any non-uniform input distribution.

+\textbf{Exact model:} Our main result here are two infeasibility results in the absence of shared common randomness.
+Our first result is based on the observation that if channel $p(y|x)$ can be exactly simulated using $p(\tilde{y}|\tilde{x})$, then the channel $p(\tilde{y}|\tilde{x})$ must have a better \emph{error exponent} than $p(y|x)$ for all communication rates.
+Error exponents are known to have a characterization in terms of R\'enyi capacity.
+Our first infeasibility result is also in terms of R\'enyi capacity.
+Our second infeasibility result is in terms a quantity that we introduce and name the ``channel diameter".
+Just like the R\'enyi capacity of a channel, this quantity is shown to be additive and satisfy a data processing inequality.
+We use these two infeasibility results to

+show that the degradation strategy is optimal for simulation of a $\BSC$ channel from a $\BEC$ channel in the absence of shared common randomness.
+We also study when we can simulate a binary input binary output channel (BIBO) from another BIBO channel.

+\textbf{Broadcast channel simulation:} We consider an extension of the point-to-point channel simulation problem under the asymptotic average-case model.
+We apply the OSRB technique to the broadcast channel simulation problem and present an inner bound for it.
+Simulation of a broadcast network was stated as an open problem in~\cite[p.100]{CuffThesis}.

-This paper is organized as follows: In section \ref{Notation} we set up the notation.
-In section \ref{sec:StrongPtoP} we include our results for the point-to-point channel.
-Section \ref{sec:StrongMAC} and \ref{sec:StrongBroadcast} contain our results for the MAC and broadcast networks respectively.
-The proofs are included in section \ref{sec:proofs}.
+The rest of the paper is organized as follows: In Section \ref{Notation} we set up the notation.
+In Section \ref{two-models}, two models for channel simulation are introduced.
+In Sections \ref{p-p-i} and \ref{p-p-o} we provide our results for a point-to-point channel.
+Section \ref{sec:StrongBroadcast} contains our results for the broadcast channel.
+In Section \ref{Zsec} our result for exact channel simulation is presented.
+The proofs are included in Section \ref{sec:proofs}.